George Best: Personal life

 At the peak of his career in the late 1960s and early 1970s, Best advertised Cookstown sausages on television with the phrase "the Best family sausages".
 In 2007 a memorial plaque was placed outside the pork factory in the County Tyrone town.
-In the early 1970s, Best also advertised eggs, under the campaign "E for B and Georgie Best," both in print and on TV, where "E for B" was short for "Eggs for Breakfast."
+In the early 1970s, Best also advertised eggs, under the campaign "E for B and Georgie Best", both in print and on TV, where "E for B" was short for "Eggs for Breakfast".

 Best had a cameo as himself in the 1971 British comedy film Percy.
 In 1984, he made a fitness album with Mary Stävin called Shape Up and Dance.
 The Farm's video for their 1992 cover version of The Human League's "Don't You Want Me" featured Best mouthing the chorus.
 A biographical film entitled Best was released in May 2000, with John Lynch portraying George Best.
-Indie rock band The Wedding Present named their first album George Best, and featured Best on the cover wearing his red Manchester United kit.
+Indie rock band The Wedding Present named their first album George Best and featured him on the cover wearing his red Manchester United kit.
 After his death, Brian Kennedy and Peter Corry released a single entitled George Best – A Tribute.
 Best features in EA Sports' FIFA video game series; he was included as an icon in the FIFA 19 Ultimate Team Legends.

 In 2007, GQ magazine named him as one of the 50 most stylish men of the past 50 years.
 When Best played football, salaries were a fraction of what top players earn today, but, with his pop star image and celebrity status, Best still earned a fortune.
 He lost almost all of it.
 When asked what happened to the money he had earned, Best quipped: "I spent a lot of money on booze, birds (women) and fast cars.
 The rest I just squandered."

 In 2012, Best was featured in the list of The New Elizabethans to mark the diamond Jubilee of Queen Elizabeth II.
 A panel of seven academics, journalists and historians named Best among the group of people in the UK "whose actions during the reign of Elizabeth II have had a significant impact on lives in these islands and given the age its character".